 When it comes to our bodies there isn’t much that isn’t helped by some level of regular exercise.
-Got an ailment, diagnosis, ache or pain?
+Got an ailment, diagnosis, ache, or pain?
 There’s an exercise for that.
-However more and more research is coming out in supporting the roll of exercise slowing the progression of Parkinson’s disease.
-Exercise and skilled physical therapy can also improve balance, gait and strength deficits that already exist.
-However you are best served to start exercising early and often.
+However more and more research is coming out in supporting the role of exercise in slowing the progression of Parkinson’s disease.
+Exercise and skilled physical therapy can also improve balance, gait, and strength deficits that already exist.
+However, you are best served to start exercising early and often.
 Heck how about we exercise before we get a Parkinson’s diagnosis!
 That would be ideal right?
 But if you or someone you love has recently been diagnosed with Parkinson’s Disease, you better get moving….literally.

 Fatigue is a very common symptom of Parkinson’s disease.
 Some sort of cardiovascular conditioning program like walking, biking, aerobics class can help improve your endurance, ward off fatigue, and improve sleep.

 Getting and staying strong as we age is important for all of us but especially important for those with neurological conditions.
-Increasing strength can reduce risk to fall, maintain independence and lead to overall improved quality of life.
-I especially like exercises that include trunk rotation and move through several planes of motion not just one, and whole body functional exercises.
+Increasing strength can reduce the risk to fall, maintain independence and lead to overall improved quality of life.
+I especially like exercises that include trunk rotation and move through several planes of motion not just one, and whole-body functional exercises.

 Postural instability is a common symptom of Parkinson’s disease and balance exercises should be a significant part of any exercise program for Parkinson’s.
 Preventing falls before they happen helps maintain independence.
 Not to mention that having a fall is a major blow to a person’s confidence making them afraid to get up and move which leads to decline and increased risk to fall, it’s a vicious cycle.

 It’s hard to know where to start.
 You can always ask your neurologist if they know of any Parkinson’s specific programs in your area or for a referral to Physical Therapy.
-You tube and the internet have many videos of Parkinson’s specific exercises.
-If there aren’t any Parkinson’s specific classes in your area, look for classes specifically for seniors, they tend to address, strength, conditioning and balance.
-And you can always find a knowledgable personal trainer to help you develop and stick with a personalized program tailored specifically to you.
+Youtube and the internet have many videos of Parkinson’s specific exercises.
+If there aren’t any Parkinson’s specific classes in your area, look for classes specifically for seniors, they tend to address, strength, conditioning, and balance.
+And you can always find a knowledgeable personal trainer to help you develop and stick with a personalized program tailored specifically to you.